yumitsu/authsux/README.md

   var authsux = require('./path/to/authsux');

-  // a helper method for retrieving a private key, given a public key authsux.helpers.getPrivateKey = function(publicKey) {
+  // a helper function for retrieving a private key, given a public key authsux.helpers.getPrivateKey = function(publicKey) {
     // beyond the scope of this example
   }

-  // a helper method to check whether a bearer token is valid authsux.helpers.isValidToken = function(token) {
+  // a helper function to check whether a bearer token is valid authsux.helpers.isValidToken = function(token) {
     // beyond the scope of this example
   }